tjhorner/telegram-fk-lang/README.md

 # uninstallation
 1. start a convo with [@TGlanguagesbot](telegram.me/TGlanguagesbot)
 2. send a message to it with either `/langios LANG_CODE`, `/langdroid LANG_CODE`, `/langdesk LANG_CODE`, or `/langosx LANG_CODE` depending on what platform you're on and where LANG_CODE is your language code (e.g. English = en)
-3. follow the same steps ad you did to install fk-lang, just with the file you recieved from the bot
+3. follow the same steps ad you did to install telegram-fk-lang, just with the file you received from the bot